 Who can we help?

-The scheme is only available to owner-occupiers living in West Lancashire, who have not had their boiler serviced in the last 12 months, who do not have a plan covering service and repair (for example British Gas boiler cover) and who meet the eligibility criteria below.
+The scheme is only available to owner occupiers living in West Lancashire who do not have a plan covering the repair of their gas heating appliances (for example British Gas boiler cover) and who meet the eligibility criteria below.

-- You are a single person/couple aged under 60 without dependent children and in receipt of a qualifying benefit and have a health condition which makes you vulnerable to the cold eg:
+- You are a single person/couple aged under 65 without dependent children and in receipt of a qualifying benefit

 The qualifying benefits are: